-It is advised that you obtain your visa in advance of travel, obtained from your local Nepalese embassy to be valid for entry for tourist purposes for three to six months from the date of issue, but your dates of travel must fall within the dates of visa validity.
-Alternatively, citizens of selected nations including UK, US and Canada, may apply for a visa on arrival at Kathmandu Airport, though there can be lengthy queues.
+If you are arranging your own visa, we'd advise that you obtain it in advance of travel, obtained from your local Nepalese embassy to be valid for entry for tourist purposes for three to six months from the date of issue, but your dates of travel must fall within the dates of visa validity. https://nepaliport.immigration.gov.np/online Alternatively, citizens of selected nations including UK, US and Canada, may apply for a visa on arrival at Kathmandu Airport, though there can be lengthy queues.
 These tourist visas are valid for 15, 30 or 90 days.
 If you are applying for your visa on arrival, you will need a completed application form, a passport sized photo and the visa fee in cash – current prices are 15 Days – $30 USD, 30 Days – $50 USD, 90 Days – $125 USD.
 All other nationalities must check the visa entry requirements before your departure.
 You need sufficient funds and a return airline ticket.

 • Consular Information

 There are only a few major international embassies located in Kathmandu, including those for the US, Australia and UK.
 However, embassies for other countries, including Canada and New Zealand are located in New Delhi or other Asian cities, offering coverage to Nepal.
 Please check with your relevant government for the relevant contact details.

 N.B.
 Please note, visa and entry requirements, regulations and restrictions can vary on a regular basis.
 Please ensure you check in good time prior to travel the current requirements applicable to you.

 HEALTH, INSURANCE AND SPECIAL REQUIREMENTS